Answers to some common questions

-An Aqualux pool finish is for inground swimming pools – ie pools that have walls and a floor or a shell – and the Aqualux is installed over the top of the pool structure, as a waterproofing finish.
+An Aqualux pool finish is .75mm thick, and is for inground swimming pools.
+(Ie pools that are traditionally installed below the ground, and have walls and a floor.
+The Aqualux is installed over the top of the pool structure, as an alternative to tiles, paint or a rendered finish.

 Something in our pool is making us itchy.
 It’s a fibreglass pool – and apparently needs to be resurfaced.

 It sounds like a case of ‘glass in the pool’.
 When a fibreglass pool shell gets to a certain age and starts to break down, it can start to splinter, and leave microscopic traces of fibreglass in the water.
 It’s incredibly itchy, and can be very expensive to fix.

 We believe the most economical, and most effective way to manage a fibreglass shell that is breaking down is to resurface it with Aqualux.

 The shell of my fibreglass pool has cracked.
 What’s the best way to fix it?

 You’ve got 4 options when a fibreglass pool cracks.
 You can repair it with fibreglass, patch it, replace it or line it.
 To establish which solution is best for your situation, find out why the shell has cracked.
 If the shell cracked because of a one-off event (such as a piece of heavy equipment being dropped it it), then fibreglass patching will be fine.